yinkouya/yinkouya.github.io/_posts/2017-07-06-The-Seasons-in-Quincy.md

 ---
 layout: post
-title: The Seasons in Quincy -- Four Portraits of John Berger
+title: The Seasons in Quincy
 category: code
 ---